-Admittedly, choosing your favourite records from a certain time period and a certain genre would be a difficult, unenviable task for anyone, even more so when the era chosen is the nineties, indisputably the creative high point in hip-hop’s fourty four year lifespan.
+Admittedly, choosing your favourite records from a certain time period and a certain genre would be a difficult, unenviable task for anyone, even more so when you’re Peanut Butter Wolf and the chosen era is the nineties, indisputably the creative high point in hip-hop’s forty-four year lifespan.

 If you are a regular reader of Bonafide you will know that one of our all-time favourite labels is Stones Throw.
-A notoriously private and press-shy person, the brainchild behind the label Peanut Butter Wolf was the subject of the 2013 documentary, Our Vinyl Weighs A Ton which lifted the lid on his and the label’s life.
-Needless to say, he’s hands down responsible for some of the most important hip-hop albums of recent times, so having his selections is a huge honour.
+A notoriously private and press-shy person, the brainchild behind the label, Peanut Butter Wolf was the subject of the 2013 documentary, Our Vinyl Weighs A Ton which lifted the lid on his and the label’s life.
+Needless to say, Peanut Butter Wolf hands down is responsible for some of the most important hip-hop albums of recent times, so having his selections is a huge honour.

 1. X Clan – To The East Blackwards (1990)

 At the time this came out, one of the main rules in hip-hop was to not sample/use beats from other hip-hop records, but this record threw that rule out the window.
 The beginning of the 90’s brought me X Clan, Lakim Shabazz, Chill Rob G, Brand Nubian, Gangstarr, and Tribe.
 They all were disciples of Public Enemy who really brought consciousness into hip-hop stronger than anyone before them in my opinion, but Brother J did it in a way that was ooh so funky.

 2. Freestyle Fellowship – To Whom It May Concern (1991)